 There are eco hotels and then there is the Cinnamon Lodge.
+If you are looking for eco lodges in Sri Lanka then look no further.
 We spent 2 nights in this wonderful hotel and it quickly became one of our favourite eco friendly hotels in Sri Lanka.
 We were impressed by the sustainable initiatives of this eco hotel.
 They have an organic farm on site which you can wander around, they have water, energy and waste management schemes that are reducing their carbon footprint significantly and they even have a gift shop that is managed by local villagers selling handmade gifts that are made out of Elephant Dung!

 Our room at the Cinnamon Lodge was probably bigger than our apartment back in London.
 We loved the luxurious and tasteful touches.
 The food at the hotel was some of the best we had in all of Sri Lanka which is saying something as this island produces delicious cuisine.
 Click here to see the latest prices